MediciHouse07/Learning_Records/CA_SO_Micro.md

 ## 1

+2100<->End

+2023/05/19

+- necessary condition
+- interior solution vs conner solution

 2023/05/18

 0000<->2100

 - utility function is 3d, but level set, indifference curve can be lied on 2d
 - equation enables an unique point

+## 2

+2023/05/19

+- lagrangee
+- assume some good property in the utility function to avoid calculating S O C

+## 3

+2023/05/19

+0000<->0200

+- lambda = benefit / cost for all the goods
+- otherwise there is room for improvement

 ----
 Pareto efficiency